-Although not required by law, many North Carolina landlords require renters to pay a security deposit before moving into their new home.
+Although not required by the security deposit laws, many North Carolina landlords require tenants to pay a security deposit before moving into their new home.

-The purpose of a security deposit is to provide North Carolina landlords with a safety net against any losses caused by renters that an insurance company cannot cover.
+The purpose of a security deposit is to provide North Carolina landlords with a safety net against any losses caused by tenants that an insurance company cannot cover according to the North Carolina law.

 The security deposit charged by a landlord can address things such as:

 • Excessive damage to the property: Normally, a tenant must return their rented premises in the exact same way they found it (except for normal wear and tear).
 Sadly, this does not always take place.
 A resident may cause excessive property damage, either by accident or through negligence.
-A landlord will want to protect themselves from this using their security deposit.
+A landlord will want to protect themselves from using a tenant's security deposit for this reason.

-• Lost rent payments due to the tenant abandoning the unit: Property abandonment is a serious violation of the rental agreement.
+• Lost rent payments due to the tenant abandoning the unit: Property abandonment is a serious violation of the lease agreement.
 When a tenant signs a lease, they agree to stay in their rented premises for a certain duration of time.
-So, when this happens, you can cut your losses by making appropriate deductions to their security deposit.
+So, when this happens, the landlord can cut their losses by making appropriate deductions to their security deposit.

-• Losses in rent payments: Failure by a tenant to pay their rent is a serious violation to the lease agreement.
-Unfortunately, this is one of the most common problems that landlords in North Carolina experience.
+• Losses in rent payments: Failure to pay rent by a tenant is a serious violation to the lease agreement.
+Unfortunately, rent payment failure is one of the most common problems that North Carolina landlords experience.

 • Unpaid utilities after a tenant move out: A tenant must clear all their utilities once they move out of their rental properties.
 If they don’t, a landlord has the right to make appropriate deductions to their security deposit.

 • Excessive cleaning costs after a tenant moves out: Tenants must keep their rented premises in clean and sanitary conditions.
-If they leave your property in a dire state of uncleanliness, you can use part or all of their security deposit to have it cleaned by a professional.
+If they leave your property in a dire state of uncleanliness, landlords can use part or all of their security deposit to cover the cost needed for a professional cleaner.

-Because collecting, storing, and keeping track of security deposits and navigating security deposit law can be time-consuming.
-Many landlords in North Carolina enlist the help of an experienced property management company to handle such tasks on their behalf and avoid unnecessary court costs.
+Because collecting, storing, and keeping track of security deposits and navigating security deposit law can be time-consuming, many North Carolina landlords in North Carolina enlist the help of an experienced property management company to handle such tasks on their behalf and avoid unnecessary court costs and fees.

 Guide to North Carolina Security Deposit Law